Email this page to a friend

 In my view, to be sustainable, it might very well be necessary for any economic system to be flexible enough not to get permanently stuck in some theoretical ideal state.
 For example, the theoretical construct of say, capitalism, must be allowed to transform itself in such a way as to allow all participants in the system, over time, to enjoy a higher minimum standard of living and a more expansive set of human rights when the economy can universally support the higher standard of living in a sustainable manner.

-Thus, in my view, it is socially preferable for everyone's minimum standard of living to rise when it becomes possible, than to allow the system to get to the point where some people become fantastically wealthy at the expense of others who are forced to live like surfs.
+Thus, in my view, it is socially preferable for the system to insure that everyone's minimum standard of living will rise when it becomes possible, rather than to allow the system to get to the point where some people become fantastically wealthy at the expense of others who are forced to live like serfs.
 (Now this might offend some people who believe that pure capitalism must never be allowed to stray from how it was originally and rigidly conceived.)
-How capitalism might transform itself could be determined through an honest democratic process where every participant's point of view has the same weight and is informed by a mature state of consciousness, which is to say, when the moral and intellectual capacity of each citizen and the integrity of the system allows each citizen to formulate an enlightened view about his or her own self interest in relation to society as a whole.
+But I believe we need to allow capitalism to transform itself into more workable arrangements as economic realities evolve.
+This is going to require that citizens be more flexible and open minded in order to respond more effectively to the changes around them if we hope to avoid some very unpleasant economic results in the future.

 For a society to advance, its citizens must grow as people.
 Educational opportunities must improve, the political system must foster fair elections.
 In short, people must be encouraged to grow intellectually and spiritually.
 As people grow, the economy will need to change, and it will change,... to match their higher level of consciousness.
 If too many members of society refuse or otherwise fail to place a high value on intellectual integrity, that society will be hard pressed to succeed by any objective measure.